keu/docs/software/image-architecture.md

 ## System distribution

-Astronomer Certified versions 1.10.15 and 2.1.4 are based on Debian 10.13 (Buster).
-All other Astronomer Certified versions are based on Debian 11.3 (Bullseye).
+Astronomer Certified versions 1.10.15 and 2.1.4 are based on Debian 10.13 (buster).
+All other Astronomer Certified versions are based on Debian 11.3 (bullseye).

 ## Image requirements